cvxgrp/qcqp/README.md

 QCQP
 ====

 QCQP is a package for modeling and solving quadratically constrained quadratic programs (QCQPs) that are not necessarily convex, using heuristics and relaxations.
-The methods are discussed in [our associated paper](http://stanford.edu/class/ee364b/lectures/relaxations.pdf).
+Our heuristics are based on the *Suggest-and-Improve* framework:
+* *Suggest* method finds a candidate point for a local method.
+* *Improve* method takes a point from the *Suggest* method and performs a local search to find a better point.
+The notion of better points is defined by the maximum violation of a point and the objective value.
+See our associated paper (to be posted online) for more information on the *Suggest-and-Improve* framework.
+For the older version of the paper discussing the semidefinite relaxation (SDR) and randomized algorithms, see [here](http://stanford.edu/class/ee364b/lectures/relaxations.pdf).

 QCQP is built on top of [CVXPY](http://www.cvxpy.org/), a domain-specific language for convex optimization embedded in Python.